Looking for the best dishes and street food to eat in Bangkok?

 3. Victory Monument

-As one of the main transportation hubs in the city that makes the area very crowded, Victory Monument is a great place for street food.
+Where there are people, there is food.
+As one of the main transportation hubs in the city, Victory Momument is especially crowded, but therefore also an excellent place for quality street food.
 You will have a large choice from a lot of street stalls that abound in the streets.
 Evenings are better to come to visit the area.

 Getting there: Take the BTS Skytrain to Victory Monument station, Exit 3 or 4.